Lightning1984/emon-3PVoltage/README.md

 emon-3PVoltage
 ==============

-Open Energy Monitoring 3 Phase Voltage Sensing Hardware
+Open Energy Monitoring 3 Phase Voltage Sensing Hardware with optoisolated I²C Interface

 Images of the finished device can be found here: